ktw1404/DGIST_RL-Delay_reward_factory/README.md

 ﻿# DGIST_RL-Delay_reward_factory

+Project for DGIST CSE402

-A Comparison of New Reinforcement Learning Algorithms Using Delayed Reward and previous algorithms
+Objective  : A Comparison of New Reinforcement Learning Algorithms Using Delayed Reward and previous algorithms